gomorpheus/morpheus-apidoc/source/includes/_instances.md

 Parameter | Description
 --------- | -----------
-:id | ID of the snapshot
+id | ID of the snapshot